 Terma is well positioned as a global player in the Space & Defense industry with an expanding international presence.
-Headquartered in Aarhus, Denmark, Terma has several subsidiaries and facilities across the world; in the U.S. (Terma North America), UAE, Singapore, India, the Netherlands, The UK, Belgium, France, and Germany, as well as a growing list of partnerships in our strategic focus markets.
+Headquartered in Aarhus, Denmark, Terma has several subsidiaries and facilities across the world; in the U.S. (Terma North America), UAE, Singapore, India, the Netherlands, The UK, Belgium, France, and Germany, as well as a growing list of partnerships in our strategic markets.

 The IC&P department’s key tasks consist of providing the following:

-- IC / offset advisory
+- Industrial Cooperation and offset advisory

 Our approach to cooperation and partnerships always adhere to Terma’s Code of Conduct as well as our relevant internal policies, procedures, and training requirements.
-All employees responsible for these partnerships and offsets are trained within relevant procedures and policies, such as but not limited to tailored anti-corruption training.
+All employees responsible for these partnerships and offsets are trained within relevant procedures and policies, such as, but not limited to tailored anti-corruption training.
 Furthermore, the IC&P department monitors and oversees the existing ventures, while coordinating quality checks for any new business partners as part of Terma’s formal due diligence process.
 This is also done to ensure that every venture has a legitimate business case behind it.
 For the same reason, Terma does not employ any agents or brokers specifically linked to industrial cooperation projects.
-Read more about our work with anti-corruption and business ethics in the link below.
+Read more about our work with anti-corruption and business ethics in the link below

 Read more here.

 Industrial Cooperation and Partnerships in our home markets (Denmark and the Netherlands)

 Foreign vendors to the Danish and Dutch Defense are required to enter an Industrial Cooperation contract with the authorities in Denmark and The Netherlands.